Hello Second Semester Seniors!

 If you’re feeling a little bit of senioritis, please know the struggle is real.
 And if you’re feeling even more worried about your college applications now than you were before you submitted them, you are not alone!
 Letting go of control is no easy task.
-And, I mean what a year 2022 has already been, not to mention 2021!
-We’ve been overwhelmed with the inundation of social media, constant rapidly changing news, and so much frustration about the increasing infection and death rate of Covid 19 all while trying to wrap our heads around all the political rhetoric.
+And, I mean what a year 2023 has already been!
+We’ve been overwhelmed with the inundation of social media, constant rapidly changing news, all while trying to wrap our heads around all the political rhetoric.
 But, while I don’t know or understand a lot about what’s happening around me, here’s what I do know:

 You know that life can feel like it’s falling apart and that you will survive it.
 You know that we need a little wind in our lives to make us stronger.
 You know, that just like those baby trees in the biosphere that fell down when they didn’t have anything pushing on them — we need some stress in our lives.
 If you aren’t familiar with my take on the trees in the biosphere, you can read more about it in my post from December.

 But let’s be real — there’s stress and then there’s stress.
 So, I want you to be especially careful with yourselves now.
-But even if you’re still staying home from school and keeping away from family and friends, you don’t have to remain distant from the world.
+And please know that even if you feel like you are all alone in this college admissions journey, you don’t have to remain distant from the world.
 We can be alone in all this together.

 Before I move on to the Cures for Senioritis, I want to share a few Second Semester Senior Housekeeping Tips.

 - PORTALS: Check your portals regularly (not obsessively), to make sure everything is turned in.

 - DEMONSTRATED INTEREST: If the colleges consider interest, stay engaged — website, read emails and click links, social media page (you can find out if colleges consider Demonstrated Interest or engagement on the Common Data Set (google “common data set and school name.”